apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - create a CDN snapshot
 - manage a CDN's DNSSEC keys
 - manage a CDN's federations
-- view Delivery Services of a CDN
+- view :term:`Delivery Service`\ s of a CDN
 - view CDN profiles
 - view servers within a CDN

 Monitor
 =======

-The 'Monitor' section of Traffic Portal is used to display statistics regarding the various cache servers within all CDNs visible to the user.
+The :guilabel:`Monitor` section of Traffic Portal is used to display statistics regarding the various :term:`cache server` s within all CDNs visible to the user.
 It retrieves this information through the Traffic Ops API from Traffic Monitor instances.

 .. figure:: ./images/tp_menu_monitor.png
 	:align: center